 If you’re a movie buff, you can catch Hollywood hits, family, or art house films in the small, but perfectly formed kino Gstaad.
 Expect the latest picture and sound technology along with comfy seats at the cinema.

 Gstaad is also a popular hotspot for Bollywood blockbusters, and many renowned Indian movies such as “Bachana Ae Haseenno” were filmed against the scenic backdrop of the majestic mountains.
-Join a Bollywood tour and check out some of the famous film sets for yourself.
+Join a Bollywood tour (details below) and check out some of the famous film sets for yourself.

 - Indian Film Location Express Tour > click here for prices and details